segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/configcat/index.md

 ### Sending feature flag evaluation analytics from ConfigCat to Twilio Segment

 1. Log in to the ConfigCat Dashboard and copy the SDK Key for your Config in the specific Environment.
-2. In your application's code **Configure SDKs:**:
+2. In your application's code, **Configure SDKs:**:
     - **ConfigCat SDK:** Initialize with your ConfigCat SDK key.
     - **Segment SDK:** Set up with the Segment Write Key acquired while adding the ConfigCat source in Segment.
 3. **Integrate Feature Flag Evaluations:**
     - During the initialization of the ConfigCat SDK, subscribe to the `flagEvaluated` hook.
     - Send feature flag evaluation data to Segment using the `featureFlagEvaluated` event name.
-Include the following parameter:
+Include the following parameters:
         - `featureFlagKey`: the feature flag's key
         - `value`: the evaluated feature flag's value or Variation ID
         - `variationId` (optional): the evaluated feature flag's Variation ID